NeLLi-team/gvclass/README.md

 ## Running gvclass

 ### Requirements
-* Conda environment wih snakemake
+* Conda environment wih snakemake, check here: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html
 * Input is a directory that contains single contigs or MAGs as nucleic acid (fna) or proteins (faa)
 * File extensions .fna or .faa
 * Recommended length for single contigs is 50kb, but at least 20kb